 - Sea salt (optional)

-Line a 9x11-inch pan with aluminum foil and spray with non-stick spray.
+- Line a 9x13-inch pan with aluminum foil and spray with non-stick spray.

-In a microwave-safe bowl, melt peanut butter and honey.
+- In a microwave-safe bowl, melt almond butter and honey or maple syrup.
 It takes about 1 minute on high power.

-In a large bowl, combine oats, trail mix and chocolate chips.
+- In a large bowl, combine oats, trail mix and extra seeds or chocolate chips.

-Pour melted peanut butter-honey mixture over oats & stir until well combined and sticks together.
+- Pour melted almond butter-honey mixture over oats-trail mix & stir until well combined and sticks together.

-Place in prepared pan and press evenly into bottom of pan.
-Sprinkle with a little sea salt.
+- Spoon into prepared pan and press evenly into bottom of pan.

 DON'T MISS A RECIPE!